izhan-20/izhan-20/README.md

 - 👋 Hi, I’m Izhan Iftikhar
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning Full Stack Developer
+- 🌱 I’m currently learning Full Stack Web Developer
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me izhandar2123gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 izhan-20/izhan-20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.